Code-Institute-Submissions/iKelvvv-MS2/README.md

 [Go to the top](#table-of-contents)

--   The close "x" button on the popup modals for the index page is not centered.
+-   The close "x" button on the popup modals for the index page is not centred.
 This was rectified by adding padding to the top of the close button.

 -   The player/CPU labels on the scoreboard for the game page is not vertically aligned.
 This was rectified by add padding to the bottom.